 Practical check: if you sell on Etsy AND on your own website or another marketplace, you almost certainly need your own German VAT registration.
 The Etsy deemed-supplier rules apply only to Etsy-platform transactions and only in specific scenarios; everything else is on you.

 When Etsy is the deemed supplier under §3 Abs.
 3a UStG, the VAT collected on those orders is remitted by Etsy directly to the tax authorities; it is excluded from your own VAT return.
-When Etsy is not the deemed supplier, the VAT shown on the order is yours to remit, and the transaction goes into your USt-Voranmeldung.
+When Etsy is not the deemed supplier, the VAT shown on the order is yours to remit, and the transaction goes into your UStVA.

 The split shows up clearly in the Etsy Sold Orders CSV: there are explicit columns for VAT paid by buyer versus VAT remitted by Etsy.
 Vaytax customers upload that CSV (or enter the totals manually) and we separate the marketplace-collected sales from the seller-collected sales in the monthly return automatically.